What Are the Cheapest Campervans in the UK?

 What are the downsides of a Berlingo?

 The compact size does mean it’s probably best suited for solo travellers, due to the limited space inside.
 It’s not tall enough to stand up inside, so you may find it’s a little too cramped for longer trips.
-A Berlingo also has a lower payload capacity (the maximum weight a vehicle can safely carry, without exceeding its structural limits – including passengers, cargo, and equipment) compared with other campervan models, so you’ll need to be cautious with the facilities or appliances you install, to ensure they do not exceed the weight limit.
+A Berlingo also has a lower payload capacity (the maximum weight a vehicle can safely carry, without exceeding its structural limits – including passengers, cargo, and equipment) compared with other campervan models, so you’ll need to be cautious with the facilities or appliances you install to ensure they do not exceed the weight limit.

 2. Volkswagen Caddy

-Models under 100,000 miles: Available between £3,500 and £31,000
+Used Models under 100,000 miles: Available between £4,000 and £39,000

 Why buy a VW Caddy?